School of Arts, Humanities & Education

 Department Chairs

-Anthropology and Sociology – Dr. Stacey Tucker
+Anthropology and Sociology – Dr. Crystal Lupo (Interim)

 Communication and World Languages – Dr. Bjorn Mercer